NataliaSegura/Macrocomplex-builder/README.md

 ### Tutorial

-In this section we make a brief explanation of how to use 4SMacroBuilder.
+In this section we make a brief explanation of how to use MacrocomplexBuilder.

 #### Command line arguments